maghoff/tagged-console-target/README.md

 TaggedConsoleTarget
 ===================

-A log target for Winston that expects tagged log messages and writes them with lots of colors to the console or a given output stream.
+A log target for [Winston](https://npmjs.org/package/winston) that expects tagged log messages and writes them with lots of colors to the console or a given output stream.

 This module is designed to work together with [`TaggedLogger`](https://npmjs.org/package/tagged-logger).

 Install
 -------

-    npm install winston tagged-console-target
+    npm install tagged-console-target

 Example
 -------

+For this example you need to `npm install tagged-console-target`.

 	var winston = require('winston');
 	var TaggedConsoleTarget = require('tagged-console-target');